shellixyz/hd_fpv_video_tool/README.md

-# DJI FPV video tool
+# HD FPV video tool

 ## What it is and what it can be used for

-It is a unix compatible command line tool intended to be used for various tasks related to modifying videos recorded with the DJI FPV video system (but also works with other video sources) and working with `.osd` files recorded by DJI goggles hacked thanks to the [FPV.WTF](https://github.com/fpv-wtf) project.
-This project is not affiliated to the DJI company in any way.
+It is a Unix compatible command line tool intended to be used for various tasks related to modifying videos recorded with the DJI and Walksnail Avatar FPV video systems (but also works with other video sources) and working with `.osd` files recorded onto the goggles.

 ## How to use